 Sunday, March 17

 The revised assignment will be due at 11:59 pm on Sunday, April 15.

 First Year Seminar and Advising

 As noted above, the three central activities of this course are (1) carefully reading and critically thinking about the texts, (2) articulating your understanding and perspectives on the texts during the colloquia, and (3) expressing your ideas in written form observing the conventions of academic writing.
 Generating and sustaining a discussion that enables the participants in the class to construct knowledge of the material is the highest priority for every colloquium.
-The integration of the First Year Seminar and this section of Humanities 101 will provide opportunities to discuss other aspects of the course, such as the writing assignments, examinations, and additional contextualizing information, continue particularly productive conversations and consider other texts, works of art, or films, address the responsibilities and privileges of being a member of the academic community at Rhodes, become familiar with the conventions (e.g., rules, policies, and protocols) of collegiate life and the resources available to help ensure a successful experience.
-Below is the schedule for this section (11) of the FYS.
-All meetings will take place on Mondays from 4:20 to 5:10 pm in Clough 204, with the exception of the visit to the National Civil Rights Museum, which will take place from 10:00 am to 12:30 .
+The ongoing integration of the First Year Experience Seminar and this section of Humanities 102 will provide opportunities to discuss other aspects of the course, such as the writing assignments, examinations, and additional contextualizing information, continue particularly productive conversations and consider other texts, works of art, or films, address the responsibilities and privileges of being a member of the academic community at Rhodes, become familiar with the conventions (e.g., rules, policies, and protocols) of collegiate life and the resources available to help ensure a successful experience.
+Below is the schedule for this section (11) of the FYES.
+All meetings will take place on Mondays from 4:20 to 5:10 pm in the Language Learning Center unless noted below.
 To pass this component of the course and fulfill the F12 graduation requirement, you must attend thirteen (13) of the fifteen meetings.
 (Please note If you have a college-sanctioned activity that will require you to miss one or more seminars during the semester, you should talk to your professor in advance of the anticipated absence.)

 |Day and Date||Topics|

 |Monday, February 11||“Alumni TED Talks.”
 This is a common session in McNeill Hall.|